ihmeuw/vivarium_compass_sam/README.rst

 - ``components``

-  This directory is for Python modules containing custom components for the vivarium_ciff_sam project.
+  This directory is for Python modules containing custom components for the vivarium_compass_sam project.
 You should work with the engineering staff to help scope out what you need and get them built.

 - ``data``